 What can I do with my degree?
 Engineers work in almost all industries, and with an engineering bachelor’s degree, jobs are available in many sectors.
 Environmental engineers work to improve and protect the health of living organisms, and aerospace engineers develop new air and space travel technologies.
 Architectural and engineering majors can expect job sector growth of 3%—lower than the average for all careers—according to the BLS.

-Entry-level jobs for engineering majors include:
+Entry-level jobs for engineering students include:

 Engineering major salaries: The median annual salary of a general engineering major aged 25-29 in 2017 was approximately $70,000, according to the NCES.
 The median wage for all architecture and engineering-related fields in 2018 was roughly $140,760, according to the BLS.